jonashackt/spring-boot-starter-drools/README.md

 ```

 ### Improve
-* Errorhandling of Rules-Editing is bad (getting Cast-Exceptions, when Rules aren´t correctly defined - what happens 1000times while developing...)
+* Error handling of Rules-Editing is bad (getting Cast-Exceptions, when Rules aren´t correctly defined - which happens 1000 times while developing...)

 ### Drools Eclipse/STS tooling
 * if you´re using Spring Tool Suite, be shure you have 3.6.4 or higher, otherwise you get an installation error with drools described on [stackoverflow]